+I hope you’ve managed to get yourself a beginner snowboard transceiver.
 Yesterday we went to the beach for a second practice session with the beepers.
-After seeing the multiple burial instructions in this video I was keen to have a go searching for more than one transceiver.
+After seeing the multiple burial instructions I was keen to have a go searching for more than one transceiver.
 The initial stage of the multiple burial search is the same as if you’re looking for a single signal, so the practcie was useful for that situation too.

 With the BCA Tracker there are two (there might be more?) methods of dealing with multiple signals.
 The first, which is what I was practicing and is general to all trasceivers, is called the three circle method; with the Track the searcher only uses the regular search (SE) mode.
 The second and more advanced method described, specific to the Tracker, makes use the transceiver’s special (SP) mode.

 This is my understanding of the 3 circle method.
 Once you’ve found the first signal, assuming you can’t turn it off (perhaps because others are still probing/digging), you travel in a circle around the signal looking for a lower distance reading and/or listening for another audio beep.
 That first circle is three steps out from the lowest distance reading of the original find.

 If you don’t pick anything up on the first pass you take another three steps back and walk a second circle.
 Again, if nothing is found you perform a third circle, three steps back from the second.
 If you still don’t find anything you go back to the point at which you left your orginal primary search (when you first detected a signal).

 I think the theory is pretty simple.
 If there’s another signal close by, at some point on one of the three circles you’ll be closer to it, than the original beacon.
 This methodical approach seems to be a reliable way of seperating the two signals.

 Check out my first attempt; apologies for the cheesy intro…